Why is Windows 7 installation not showing my NVMe drive?

 2. Connect your NVMe SSD as a secondary drive on a working Windows 7 PC.

 3. Download and install the correct NVMe driver for your SSD.
 Locate the driver and then copy it to the USB bootable drive you just created.

 4. Boot your computer from the bootable drive.
 In the Windows Setup, Load driver to manually load the NVMe driver for the install.
 After loading the driver, you should be able to select the NVMe SSD to install Windows 7.

-Besides these two methods, there is another easier way - by cloning Windows 7 to NVMe SSD with an SSD cloning software - AOMEI Backupper Standard.
+Besides these two methods, there is an easier way - cloning Windows 7 to NVMe SSD with SSD cloning software - AOMEI Backupper Standard.
 It is free and easy to use.
 And it allows you to clone larger hard drive to smaller SSD by cloning only used sectors with Intelligent Clone feature.

 The main process:

 1. Install Windows 7 on a regular drive.

 2. Then connect the NVME SSD as a secondary drive to your computer.